PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Quick Action

-- On hover of `Status`, `Due date`, `Start date` & `RACI`, edit icon for quick action with value appears.
+- On hover of `Status`, `Due date`, `Start date` & `RAI`, edit icon for quick action with value appears.
 In case of multiple, it will be shown at only first record.
 - This action are applicable only for Open & Upcoming task.
 - When user perfoms quick action for Due date change: If the task status is On Hold & Blocked, show `No Date` options in the date picker.
 (Because Due date isn't mandatory for `On Hold & Blocked`)
 - Quick action is perform from List page and View dialog
 - For other task except Multi-Step
   - For Responsible, opens multi-select.
 At least one user is mandatory
   - For Accountable, open single select dialog.
 Not mandatory and only one person is selected
-  - For Consulted & Informed, opens multi-select.
+  - For Informed, opens multi-select.
 Not mandatory
 - For Multi-Step
   - Quick action of Due date is not applicable.
 (Because the Multi-step task has a due date range, so we aren't allowed to change the date range).
   - For Accountable, open single select dialog.
 At least one user is mandatory
-  - For Consulted & Informed, opens multi-select.
+  - For Informed, opens multi-select.
 Not mandatory

 ## Section master
 -  All sections are alphabetical sorted.